tardate/LittleCodingKata/javascript/progress_bars_bootstrap/README.md

 so to animate the bar over other durations, or to display progress in units other than time, it's necessary to resort to some simple Javascript.

+There's a [bootstrap-progressbar](https://github.com/minddust/bootstrap-progressbar) library available that adds progressbar interactions for twitter bootstrap 2 & 3.

+That might be just what you need.
+For this simple test I'm just going to role my own.

 The example in [index.html](./index.html) implements a 0-100% timer over a pre-determined time (5 seconds).
 A standard recursive `setTimeout` pattern is used to update the progress bar value accordingly.